-Data collected when you accept cookies (this data is stored on your local device)
+Data collected when you accept cookies (this data is processed on your local device)

-We collect the Internet Protocol (IP) address of the device that is being used to view the page in order to know your generic location.
+We collect the first 24 bits only of the Internet Protocol (IP) address of the device that is being used to view the page in order to know your generic location (country and city).

 The IP address tells us what city and what country you are connecting from (but not the exact address!).
 This can be used, for instance, to recommend stories that are relevant to the location you are in.